Ferris Bueller's Day Off: Follow-ups

+Spin-off

-In August 2022, a spin-off interquel film entitled Sam & Victor's Day Off, was announced to be in development for the streaming service Paramount+.
+In August 2022, a spin-off film entitled Sam & Victor's Day Off was announced to be in development for the streaming service Paramount+.
 Taking place during the events of Ferris Bueller's Day Off and focusing on the two titular valets who took Cameron's father's 1961 Ferrari 250 GT California Spyder on a joy ride (originally portrayed in the film by Richard Edson and Larry "Flash" Jenkins), the film would be produced by Jon Hurwitz, Hayden Schlossberg, and Josh Heald, and written by Bill Posley.

 Television series

 In 1990, a television series titled Ferris Bueller started airing on NBC.
 It starred Charlie Schlatter as Ferris Bueller and Jennifer Aniston as Jeannie Bueller.
 Jennifer Aniston and Jennifer Grey would subsequently appear together in one episode of the sitcom Friends, their characters (Rachel and Mindy) being the former and current fiancée of Barry Farber.
-Mindy returns in one further episode but played by another actress.
+Mindy returns in one further episode but was played by another actress.

+Lewis Hamilton

+In March 2025, seven time Formula One Driver's Champion Lewis Hamilton released a short film, which featured Edward Norton and Hamilton himself being the role of garage attendants while the leading characters placed the Ferrari car to the garage, then spinning out the car themselves.
+With the help of Paramount Pictures, Dawn Apollo Films (film production company founded by Hamilton himself) used current technologies to fit both new characters into the actual film footage.
+Hamilton used this short film to salute his favorite film as a child, and commemorate his first racing season with Ferrari in 2025.